 13 miles from Koh Lanta Lighthouse

-This anchorage is our pick of the group.
+Also known as Sabay Bay, this anchorage is our pick of the group.
 Anchor in the northeast monsoon only in 6-8 metres between the two towering cliffs and off the very small beach.
 The shoreline north and south is honeycombed with crevices and caves, making for excellent dinghy exploring.
 The beach leads to a small freshwater creek.
+There is a rough path that leads up over the hill to the main village of Koh Mak.

 Never mind the untidy lines, moorings and jostling day boats at the entrance.
 This experience will remain etched in your memory for the rest of your lifetime.
 Awesome!